ned14/llfio/Readme.md

 v2 rewrite.
 You can view its documentation at https://ned14.github.io/boost.afio/

+- [ ] Poke C++ Modules support into BindLib and turn it on on MSVC once cmake build tooling is up (should be very straightforward assuming C++ Modules hasn't changed much since I designed BindLib)

 Notes on experimental automatic unit test framework:
 - kernel.cpp needs to be separate from runner.cpp
   - kernel.cpp gets compiled using asan, lsan, msan and ubsan using AFIO as